mwatts15/openworm_docs/process.rst

 Data types
 ++++++++++
-A non-exhaustive list of data types in our C. elegans database
+A non-exhaustive list of neurological data types in our C. elegans database:

 - receptor types identified in the nerve cell
 - neurons